 Real Research with Children and Parents Right in the Museum

-The Living Lab is an exciting collaboration involving the Ann Arbor Hands-On Museum and psychologists from the University of Michigan.
+The Living Lab is an exciting collaboration between the Ann Arbor Hands-On Museum and psychologists from the University of Michigan.
 Researchers from the university bring real psychology studies to a lab space on the floor of the museum.
-Parents watch as their children take part in 10-minute studies, and after each study parents and children are encouraged to ask questions.
+Families visiting the museum get to talk with developmental scientists about child development research, and parents get to watch their children take part in quick, fun studies.
 The result is that museum visitors help psychologists build knowledge about how children think and behave, and get exposure to a form of science that is often missing from science-focused museums.
 Please feel free to stop by, ask questions, and help with a study!

 Current Research in the Living Lab

 Currently, research in the Living Lab focuses on children's social cognition and behavior, and how such thinking and behavior develop from early childhood onward.
 Topics that are being studied in the Living Lab include:

 - how children make decisions about distributing resources (e.g., sharing)

 - what influences children's predictions about future emotion